Leerahh/era5vis/README.md

 ## The ERA5vis package
 I have put together a small package called ERA5vis.
 Its structure is based on the template package and the ClimVis package written by Fabien Maussion.
 Download the zipped package from here and extract it.
 Read the README and the package requirements first.
 - Install the package in development mode: pip install -e .
-Try the command line interface (era5vis_modellevel -h) from a terminal.
-Now explore setup.py: can you find the line that makes the command available from the terminal?
+- Try the command line interface (era5vis_modellevel -h) from a terminal. $\checkmark$
+- Explore setup.py: can you find the line that makes the command available from the terminal?
 Where is the code that is being executed when you call era5vis_modellevel?
 - Familiarize yourself with the tool.
 Can you understand what the role of each function is?
 - Can you run the tests successfully?
 Probably not.
 Somewhere in cfg.py, a hard-coded path is pointing to a directory that does not exist on your system.
 - era5vis_modellevel -p z -lvl 500 should work fine and display a page in your browser.